AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

 For detailed information about how you should prepare for the transition between Scheduling and the Workload Balancer, see [Migrate from Resource Scheduling to the Workload Balancer](../../resource-mgmt/resource-mgmt-overview/migrate-resource-scheduling-to-workload-balancer.md).

-If you currently use Scheduling tools we recommend that you consider discontinuing them and start using the Workload Balancer.
+If you currently use Scheduling tools we recommend that you discontinue them and start using the Workload Balancer.

 ![The global Resource Scheduling area](assets/resource-scheduler-global-350x127.png)

-Most of the functionality previously available in the Scheduling areas is now available in the Workload Balancer.
+Nearly all capabilities previously available in the Scheduling areas are now available in the Workload Balancer.
 For information, see the section [Feature availability](#feature-availability) in this article.
+You can continue scheduling your resources for work exclusively in the Workload Balancer.

 ![The global Workload Balancer area](assets/workload-balancer-pti-350x111.png)

-You can use the Workload Balancer for all your scheduling needs, as most capabilities that were previously available only in the Scheduling areas have already been released.

 ## Information that will not transfer to the Workload Balancer